Draconic-Inc/PI-Docs/ModDocs/draconicevolution/2.3.20/en_us/draconium_chest_1c184.md

 Now when you pump items into the left side on the chest they will go to region 1, get smelted and then output to region 2 ready to be extracted from the right side of the chest.

-§6If ALL that wasn't enough for you,§r the chest stores its inventory when broken, and you can make it any colour you want!!!
+§6If ALL that wasn't enough for you...§r
+The chest stores its inventory when broken, and you can make it any color you want!

 §rule{colour:0x606060,height:3,width:100%,top_pad:0}
 §recipe[draconicevolution:draconium_chest]{spacing:2}
 §rule{colour:0x606060,height:3,width:100%,top_pad:3}